rajneesh594/Pendulum-effect-using-jquery-css/README.md

    GOOGLE CDN - https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"

 2.Add Grapdevs API at the very bottom of page or after the closing of body tag GrapDevs javascript  API - " Download /grap-javascript-api.js and host by your own.
-Script vailable in js folder" or https://raw.githubusercontent.com/grapdevs/Pendulum-effect-using-jquery-css/master/js/grap-javascript-api.js - "NOT RECOMENDED"
+Script available in js folder" <br>or <br> https://raw.githubusercontent.com/grapdevs/Pendulum-effect-using-jquery-css/master/js/grap-javascript-api.js - "NOT RECOMENDED"